grafana/grafana/docs/sources/administration/plugin-management/index.md

 ## App plugins

-Applications, or _app plugins_, bundle data sources and panels to provide a cohesive experience, such as the [Zabbix](/grafana/plugins/alexanderzobnin-zabbix-app), [Performance Co-Pilot](https://grafana.com/grafana/plugins/performancecopilot-pcp-app/) and [cPacket Utility Bundle](https://grafana.com/grafana/plugins/cpacket-cclearutilitybundle-app/) apps.
+Applications, or _app plugins_, bundle data sources and panels to provide a cohesive experience, such as the [Zabbix](/grafana/plugins/alexanderzobnin-zabbix-app) app.

 Apps can also add custom pages for things like control panels.